tomalbrc/filament/docs/src/content/item-behaviours.md

 ### Fields:
 - `slot`: The equipment slot for the armour piece (e.g., head, chest, legs, or feet).
 - `texture`: The resource location of the texture associated with the armour.
 Example: `mynamespace:amethyst`
-- `trim`: Flag wether to use trim-based armor instead of shaders
+- `trim`: Flag whether to use trim-based armor instead of shaders

 <br>
 <br>